Considering a spring kitchen renovation this year or next?

 Gather Your Team

 Kitchens aren’t just for looks – they are functional machines.
 Every inch of your kitchen design should be carefully planned.
 It looks easy on television, but anyone who has tried to do their own design work on a major renovation or a custom build will tell you it can become completely overwhelming.
-Hire a qualified professional to create your new kitchen plan and for a fraction of your budget you will ensure your renovation investment will be well spent.
+Hire a qualified professional to create your new kitchen plan and for a fraction of your budget, you will ensure your renovation investment will be well spent.
 An expert will protect you from making expensive amateur mistakes and virtually guarantee an excellent return on investment should you choose to sell your home later.
 I know I am somewhat biased, but that’s borne of experience: it’s almost heartbreaking to walk into kitchens that were not professionally planned – so much money has been wasted and so unnecessarily!

-If you are redesigning your kitchen, expect to spend a good chunk of time in discovery around functionality, because a kitchen, first and foremost, is a complex machine.
+If you are redesigning your kitchen, expect to spend a good chunk of time in discovery about functionality, because a kitchen, first and foremost, is a complex machine.
 At KHD, we interview carefully and use our home surveys to refine and laser-focus our design goals before we begin the interior design process.
-We ask about everything: what type of cook are you, how many cooks in the kitchen, what levels of formality or informality you want when you entertain, et cetera.
+We ask about everything: what type of cook are you, how many cooks are in the kitchen, what levels of formality or informality you want when you entertain, et cetera.
 It’s a fun exploration of how your family lives in your home and leads to some uber-cool solutions.

 Keep a lookout for an upcoming post where we will dive deeply into our kitchen survey to help you clarify and organize your priorities.